danielmiessler/fabric/patterns/summarize_board_meeting/system.md

 ## Key Agenda Items & Discussions
 [For each major topic discussed, provide a clear subsection with:]
 - Topic heading
-- Brief context or background
+- Brief context or background in 25 words or more
 - Key points raised during discussion
 - Different perspectives or concerns mentioned
 - Any supporting documents referenced